 It’s possible to have heart disease and not even know it.
-Here’s how to protect yourself.
+Watch for these red flags.

-“It is frequently a silent disease, at least initially,” says Susan Besser, M.D., a primary care physician at Mercy Medical Center in Baltimore.
+You’re also at higher risk if you have high cholesterol, diabetes, or a family history of heart disease, says Susan Besser, M.D., a primary care physician at Mercy Medical Center in Baltimore.

 What Is Heart Disease?

 Symptoms vary depending on the type of heart disease you have.
-Here’s a breakdown of four common types and what to watch for.
+Here’s a breakdown of four common signs.

-It’s very common in older adults: 69 percent of women and 64 percent of men between the ages of 65 and 74 have high blood pressure, according to the Centers for Disease Control and Prevention.
+If you have high blood pressure, you have a lot of company.
+More than 60 percent of men and women between the ages of 65 and 74 have high blood pressure, according to the CDC.
 And it’s even more common after age 75.

 As cholesterol-rich plaque builds up in your arteries, it damages them and makes it harder for blood to reach your heart.
 A heart attack is when an artery to your heart becomes completely blocked.

-Possible symptoms of coronary artery disease often include shortness of breath (when you exert yourself or when you’re resting) and angina (chest discomfort or pain), says Jennifer H. Haythe, M.D., codirector of the Women’s Center for Cardiovascular Health at Columbia University Medical Center.
-If you have these symptoms, be sure to tell your doctor, she says.
+The most common symptoms of coronary artery disease are shortness of breath and chest pain, says Jennifer H. Haythe, M.D., codirector of the Women’s Center for Cardiovascular Health at Columbia University Medical Center.

-Heart rhythm disorders cause an irregular heartbeat, and the most common type is atrial fibrillation (a.k.a.
-AFib).
-While there are different types of AFib, all can increase your risk of stroke.
-In fact, people with AFib are five times more likely to have a stroke than someone who doesn’t have it, according to American Heart Association.
-That’s why it’s important to know the signs.
+With AFib, the most common type of arrhythmia, the heart beats irregularly.
+This can lead to blood clots and stroke.
+In fact, people with AFib are five times more likely to have a stroke than someone who doesn’t have it, according to the AHA.

 The most common symptom of AFib is a quivering or fluttering heartbeat, but others may include dizziness, shortness of breath, sweating, and fatigue.
 If you notice any of these signs, see your doctor to discuss diagnosis and treatment.

-Congestive heart failure (a.k.a.
-CHF or heart failure) is when the heart muscle becomes weak and can’t pump enough blood for your body.
-It also leads to fluid buildup in your lungs and other tissues.
-As with most heart conditions, your risk increases as you get older; about 10 in 1,000 adults over 65 have it, according to the National Heart, Lung, and Blood Institute.
+Heart failure is when the heart muscle becomes weak and can’t pump enough blood for your body to work properly.
+It also leads to fluid buildup in your tissues.

-Common symptoms include shortness of breath, wheezing, coughing, fatigue, and swelling in your feet, ankles, or stomach.
+Common symptoms include swelling in your feet, ankles, or stomach.
+It can also cause shortness of breath, wheezing, coughing, and fatigue, due to fluid buildup around or in your lungs.
 Tell your doctor if you have any of these symptoms.
-He or she can confirm a diagnosis and discuss treatment options.

-What You Can Do: Know Your Risk Factors and Take Action
+What You Can Do: Know Your Risk and Take Action

 Check Your SilverSneakers Eligibility Instantly